LnxRls/ArboLeaf-Smart-Scale-Data-Ingestion/README.md

 Here are the setup instructions for initializing your project in a local development environment.

-Clone or download the repository to your local machine, then configure and launch it by following the example steps provided below.
+Clone or download the repository to your local machine, then configure and launch it by following the directions provided below.
 This process ensures a seamless local build aligned with the project specifications.

 ### Prerequisites